 Australia may offer safe haven to Hong Kong residents

-Australian Prime Minister Scott Morrison said Thursday his government was considering an offer of safe haven to Hong Kong residents threatened by China's move to impose a tough national security law on the semi-autonomous territory.
-Morrison said Cabinet would soon consider options "to provide similar opportunities" as British Prime Minister Boris Johnson has offered Hong Kongers.
+Australian Prime Minister Scott Morrison has said that his government was considering an offer of safe haven to Hong Kong residents threatened by China's move to impose a tough national security law on the semi-autonomous territory.
+Morrison said on Thursday the Cabinet would soon consider options "to provide similar opportunities" as British Prime Minister Boris Johnson has offered Hong Kongers.

 China bypassed Hong Kong's Legislative Council to pass the sweeping legislation without public consultation.
 Australian Foreign Minister Marise Payne said the laws threatened Hong Kong's judicial independence and the rights and freedoms of its people.

 "Australia has watched closely as China has actively sought greater influence in the Indo-Pacific," she said.
 "Australia is far from alone in being troubled by this."
-Morrison on Wednesday announced 270 billion Australian dollars ($190 billion) in additional defence spending over the next decade, which will include long-range missiles and other capabilities to hold enemies further from its shores.
+Morrison on Wednesday announced 270 billion Australian dollars (USD 190 billion) in additional defense spending over the next decade, which will include long-range missiles and other capabilities to hold enemies further from its shores..

 ALSO READ